pnnl/tesp/README.md

 After installing TESP, you can test it as follows:

+1. First, log out and log back in.
+From a terminal, invoke _which gridlabd_ to make sure the paths have been set up.
+2. Second, if you've had PSST installed before, invoke _pip3 show psst_ to make sure the version number is at least 0.1.9.
+If not, use _pip3 install psst --upgrade_ to make sure PSST has been upgraded.
+   (The installer sometimes fails to upgrade PSST, and the reason is under investigation.)
-1. Set up a working directory and manually run the quick loadshed examples: https://tesp.readthedocs.io/en/latest/Running_Examples_Link.html#prerequisite-make-a-local-copy-of-the-examples This verifies that FNCS, HELICS and GridLAB-D are all working with Python and Java.
+3. Set up a working directory and manually run the quick loadshed examples: https://tesp.readthedocs.io/en/latest/Running_Examples_Link.html#prerequisite-make-a-local-copy-of-the-examples This verifies that FNCS, HELICS and GridLAB-D are all working with Python and Java.
-2. Run a longer automated test suite by invoking *python3 autotest.py* from your working directory.
+4. Run a longer automated test suite by invoking *python3 autotest.py* from your working directory.
 This tests nearly all of the federates in different combinations, but it may take a few hours to complete.
-3. The SGIP, NIST and ERCOT cases take many hours to run.
+5. The SGIP, NIST and ERCOT cases take many hours to run.
 They are in a separate automated test suite *python3 autotest_long.py* run from your working directory.
-4. For MATPOWER/MOST, see the readme file at https://github.com/pnnl/tesp/tree/develop/ercot/case8/dsostub.
+6. For MATPOWER/MOST, see the readme file at https://github.com/pnnl/tesp/tree/develop/ercot/case8/dsostub.

 Change log: